microsoft/CameraTraps/megadetector.md

 * Rodents, particularly at close range
 * Reptiles and small birds

-This release also represents a change in MegaDetector's architecture, from Faster-RCNN in TensorFlow to [YoloV5](https://github.com/ultralytics/yolov5).
+This release also represents a change in MegaDetector's architecture, from Faster-RCNN to [YoloV5](https://github.com/ultralytics/yolov5).
 All of our inference scripts have been updated to support both architectures, so the transition should be <i>mostly</i> seamless.

 MDv5 is actually two models (MDv5a and MDv5b), differing only in their training data (see the [training data](#can-you-share-the-training-data) section for details).
 Both appear to be more accurate than MDv4, and both are 3x-4x faster than MDv4, but each MDv5 model can outperform the other slightly, depending on your data.
-Guidelines about which to start with are TBD, we will work with the community to develop these guidelines over the next few months.
+Guidelines about which to start with are TBD; we will work with the community to develop these guidelines over the next few months.
 When in doubt, for now, try them both.
+If you really twist our arms to recommend one... we recommend MDv5a.
+But try them both and tell us which works better for you!

-See the [release page]() for more details, and in particular, be aware that the range of confidence values produced by MDv5 is very different from the range of confidence values produced by MDv4!  <i>Don't use your MDv4 confidence thresholds with MDv5!</i>
+See the [release page](TODO) for more details, and in particular, be aware that the range of confidence values produced by MDv5 is very different from the range of confidence values produced by MDv4!  <i>Don't use your MDv4 confidence thresholds with MDv5!</i>

 #### Download links